Setting up OAuth2 with Outlook

 This is the main part where we can generate a client secret needed by EmailEngine.
 Click on the "New client secret" button to create one.

-Not much to see here.
-Set some kind of name for the new secret and choose an expiration time you're fine with.
+On the opened modal window, set some kind of name for the new secret and choose an expiration time you're fine with.

 Once the credentials are created, we should see the actual secret value.
 Make sure to copy this value (the one in the "Value" box), as it's not shown anymore once you close this page.
 This is the "Client Secret" for EmailEngine.